voxel51/platform-integrations/egress/README.md

 This system provides the user a static URL with an API route that accepts POST requests (the API Gateway).
 This URL is then provided to the Voxel51 Platform as a webhook.
-When an event occurs on the Platform, it checks if any Webhooks are subscribed to that event, and sends a message via a HTTP POST request to the user-provided URL.
+When an event occurs on the Platform, it checks if any webhooks are subscribed to that event, and sends a message via a HTTP POST request to the user-provided URL.

-The Lambda Function is the serverless application that will recieve these requests routed via the API Gateway.
-The Lambda Function _handler code_ is then invoked, which can parse data off the request (the `event`) and do anything the user desires.
+The Lambda function is the serverless application that will recieve these requests routed via the API Gateway.
+The Lambda function _handler code_ is then invoked, which can parse data off the request (the `event`) and do anything the user desires.